 You Know Your System Is Old

 If you know your AC is reaching the end of its expected life, you should consider replacing it preemptively.
-This could save you some money since you won’t need to pay for a rush service, and it also means you won’t have to deal with the sweltering summer temperatures with an AC that goes down unexpectedly.
+This could save you some money since you won’t need to pay for a rush service, and it also means you won’t have to deal with the sweltering summer temperatures with an AC that breaks down unexpectedly.

 The Frequency of Maintenance Is Increasing

 Finally, if you notice that your air conditioner needs more frequent repairs than it has in the past, it’s a good indication that your equipment could be reaching the end of its life expectancy.
-New air conditioners can often run for a decade or more with just the bare minimum service, like an annual AC tune-up to keep efficiency high and operation normal.
+New air conditioners can often run for a decade or more with just the bare minimum of service, like an annual AC tune-up to keep efficiency high and operation normal.

 Read also: How Often Do You Need To Add Freon To A Central Air Conditioning Unit?